cyber-cl/Linux/README.md

 First, deal with the /etc folder.
 Use the ls command to list it's contents and redirect those contents to a file called file1.txt
 Do the same for the /run folder but redirect the content to a file called file2.txt instead.
 There should be 2 commands required to complete this.
-Please show these commands in your submission.
 Hint: ls /foo will list the contents in the /foo directory.

 Task 2